 Any chemical (solid, liquid or gas) that presents a physical hazard or a health hazard is considered a hazardous chemical.
 The term physical hazard refers to chemicals for which scientific evidence exists demonstrating the material is a combustible liquid, compressed gas, explosive, flammable, an organic peroxide, an oxidizer, pyrophoric, unstable (reactive), or water-reactive materials.
 The term health hazard refers to chemicals for which there is statistically significant evidence based on at least one study conducted in accordance with established scientific principles that acute or chronic health effects may occur after exposure.
-The term health hazard includes chemicals that are carcinogens, toxic, or highly toxic agents, reproductive toxins, irritants, corrosives, sensitizers, hepatotoxins, nephrotoxins, neurotoxins, agents that act on the hematopoietic system, and agents that damage the lungs, skin, eyes, or mucous membranes.
-Appendices A and B of the 29 Code of Federal Regulations (CFR) 1910.1200
+The term health hazard includes chemicals which are carcinogens, toxic, or highly toxic agents, reproductive toxins, irritants, corrosives, sensitizers, hepatotoxins, nephrotoxins, neurotoxins, agents which act on the hematopoietic system, and agents which damage the lungs, skin, eyes, or mucous membranes.
+Appendices A and B of the 29 Code of Federal Regulations (CFR) 1910.1200 Hazard Communication Standard (HCS) provide further guidance in defining the scope of health hazards and determining whether or not a chemical is to be considered hazardous for GSFC/WFF purposes.